-UFO News 2017: Is NASA Covering Up UFOS By The International Space Station?
+UFO News 2017: Is NASA Covering Up UFOs By The International Space Station?

 “What made it interesting was that the camera cut off when the UFO seemed to stop.”

 Because there have been so many reported UFO sightings near the ISS, Huffington Post asked NASA if there was any truth to the allegations that they were purposely hiding evidence of UFOs.
-NASA have said that any mysterious looking objects out in space by the International Space Station are most likely reflections or other space debris rather than UFOs.
+NASA has said that any mysterious looking objects out in space by the International Space Station are most likely reflections or other space debris, rather than UFOs.

 “No unidentified objects in the popular sense have been seen from the International Space Station.
 Reflections from station windows, the spacecraft structure itself or lights from Earth commonly appear as artifacts in photos and videos from the orbiting laboratory.”